It’s Time to Take Digital Multifamily Marketing Seriously

 Why Data Is Crucial in the Multifamily Industry

 Data is crucial in every industry as it can improve conversion rates, increase traffic, and prevent knowledge gaps.
 To illustrate, a Bain & Company study states that businesses in the U.S. could increase profits by over $2 billion annually by utilizing data.
-Thus, data literacy is integral to professionals across the board — including those who don’t work in the data analytics field.
+Thus, data literacy is integral to professionals — including those who don’t work in the data analytics field.

 In fact, today’s business degrees are becoming more interdisciplinary, covering topics like contemporary technologies and data methods.
 Modern online bachelor’s in business administration even have concentrations in data analytics and management information systems, which are taught alongside traditional business concepts, such as accounting, management, and business law.
-This shift only goes to show the growing expectations that are placed upon business people to be more data literate.
+This shift only shows the growing expectations placed upon business people to be more data literate.

 And this translates to the multifamily industry as harnessing data effectively can lead to more intimate understandings when it comes to trends, more accurate insights into future movements, and more effective multifamily content marketing creation.